NonequilibriumDynamics/NormalHermiteSplines.jl/docs/src/Parameter-Choice.md

-# Choosing the scale parameter value
+# Selecting a good value of the scale parameter

 Approximating properties of the normal spline are getting better with the smaller value of the scaling parameter $\varepsilon$ (this parameter also is known as the "shape" parameter in RBF literature), and if the value of this parameter is small enough then normal spline become similar to Duchon's $D^m -$spline [2].
 Details described in
 [Comparison with Polyharmonic Splines](https://igorkohan.github.io/NormalHermiteSplines.jl/stable/Relation-to-Polyharmonic-Splines/).